farhadkpx/Data-Science-Capstone-Project/README.md

 ,requires an extensive work with these data sets.
 I feel due to the variety of input included in three file sets, my cleaning processes need more work to do.
 Here is a breif overview of my data cleaning work.
 - converting all text to lowercase from both Corpus and input text.
-- removing all numbers from Corpus and input text.
-- removing all punctuations from both sets.
+- removing all numbers from Corpus and input text- removing all punctuations from both sets.
 - removing bad words from Sample Corpus.
 - stripping unnecessary white spaces.
 - removing some unrelevant signs, marks from the Corpus.